-- A. On review of an application by an officer for a statement of charges, generally, a Court Commissioner of the District Court (or a Judge at the request of the State's Attorney) may issue an Arrest Warrant, upon a finding that there is probable cause to believe that the person committed the offense charged in the charging document and that: - The person has previously failed to respond to a summons that has been personally served or a citation, - There is a substantial likelihood that the person will not respond to a summons, - The whereabouts of the person are unknown, and the issuance of a warrant is necessary to subject the defendant to the jurisdiction of the court, - The person is in custody for another offense, or
+- A. Unless one of the circumstances identified in Section VI.A below is present, officers should seek to obtain a criminal summons in lieu of an arrest warrant.
+On review of an application by an officer for a Statement of Charges, generally, a Court Commissioner of the District Court (or a judge at the request of the State's Attorney) may issue an arrest warrant only upon a finding that there is probable cause to believe that the person committed the offense charged in the charging document and that: - The person has previously failed to respond to a summons that has been personally served or a citation, - There is a substantial likelihood that the person will not respond to a summons, - The whereabouts of the person are unknown, and the issuance of a warrant is necessary to subject the defendant to the jurisdiction of the court, - The person is in custody for another offense, or

 - There is probable cause to believe that the person poses a danger to another person or to the community.
-A copy of the charging document shall be attached to the warrant. - B. In the Circuit Court, upon the request of the State's Attorney, a judge of the Circuit Court may order, in writing or on the record, issuance of an Arrest Warrant, if an information has been filed against the person and the Circuit Court or the District Court has made a finding that there is probable cause to believe that the person committed the offense charged in the charging document or if an indictment has been filed against the person; and (A) the person has not been processed and released pursuant to Maryland Rules of Criminal Procedure 4-216, 4-216.1, or 4-216.2, or (B) the court finds there is a substantial likelihood that the person will not respond to a Criminal Summons.
-A copy of the charging document shall be attached to the Arrest Warrant.
+A copy of the charging document shall be attached to the warrant. - B. In the Circuit Court, upon the request of the State's Attorney, a judge of the Circuit Court may order, in writing or on the record, issuance of an arrest warrant, if information has been filed against the person and the Circuit Court or the District Court has made a finding that there is probable cause to believe that the person committed the offense charged in the charging document or if an indictment has been filed against the person; and (a) the person has not been processed and released pursuant to Maryland Rule of Criminal Procedure 4-216, 4-216.1, or 4-216.2, or (b) the court finds there is a substantial likelihood that the person will not respond to a criminal summons.
+A copy of the charging document shall be attached to the arrest warrant.